 Arizona juvenile judges were given broad powers over youth accused of delinquent violations.

-The Arizona Youth Center was established in Tucson and housed male youth.
+The Arizona Youth Center was established in Tucson, Arizona and housed male youth.

-The Arizona Department of Corrections (ADC) was created and given jurisdiction over adult inmates and youthful offenders.
+The Arizona Department of Corrections (ADC) was created and given jurisdiction over adult inmates and juvenile offenders.

 The Arizona Girls School was renamed Adobe Mountain School (AMS) and renovated to house both male and female populations.
-The Arizona State Industrial School in Fort Grant was converted to an adult facility and male youth were moved to AMS.
+The Arizona State Industrial School in Fort Grant was converted to an adult facility and male youth were moved to Adobe Mountain School.
 A federal mandate required that Arizona deinstitutionalize status offenders.

-Officer Paul Rast was assaulted and killed by several juveniles at AMS.
+Correctional Officer Paul Rast was assaulted and killed by several juveniles at Adobe Mountain School.

-The Juvenile Institutions Division was created within the ADC.
+The Juvenile Institutions Division was created within the Arizona Department of Corrections.

 Length of Program Guidelines were established by the ADC Juvenile Institutions Division.
 An Arizona Supreme Court decision lowered the age of juvenile court jurisdiction from 21 to 18.